Mindfulness and Wellbeing During For Children During Lockdown

 Mindfulness is the quality or state of being conscious or aware of something and is a mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations.
-Mindfulness is becoming increasingly popular and is an excellent tool to help your class clear their head and prepare for the SATs.
+Mindfulness is becoming increasingly popular and is an excellent tool to help children clear their head and remain in a healthy head space amid the lockdown and school closure period.

-Use the following mindful activities to help your class:
+Use the following mindful activities to help children:

 - Feel calmer